Flexibility allocation in random bipartite matching markets: exact matching rates and dominance regimes: Analysis for the matching rate formula

 \section{Analysis for the matching rate formula}

-Our analysis adapts the local weak convergence framework of~\cite{bordenave2011matchings} from single-type to multi-type unimodular graphs, covering in particular bipartite stochastic block models.
+To avoid degenerate notation, we prove the formula under the assumption that all node types have positive mean degree.
+The degenerate cases follow by replacing $C$ with $C+\varepsilon$ (elementwise), applying the nondegenerate result, and letting $\varepsilon\to 0 $; the normalized matching size changes by at most the number of added edges divided by $n$, while the variational objective converges uniformly.
+Our analysis adapts the local weak convergence framework of~\cite{bordenave2013matchings} from single-type to multi-type unimodular graphs, covering in particular bipartite stochastic block models.
 We begin by identifying the local weak limit of $(G_n)$.

 \begin{proposition}[Local weak limit] The sequence $G_n$ of compatibility graphs converges locally weakly in probability to a $2$-type hierarchical Poisson Galton--Watson tree $\mathcal{T}$, defined as follows for each $x, y \in \{1,2\}$. \begin{itemize} \item The root is a supply node (resp.\ demand node) with probability $1/2$.
 Conditional on being supply (resp.\ demand), it is of type~$1$ with probability $p_1$ (resp.\ $q_1$). \item A supply node of type $x$ has an independent $\mathrm{Pois}(c_{xy}\,q_y)$ number of demand children of type~$y$. \item A demand node of type $y$ has an independent $\mathrm{Pois}(c_{xy}\,p_x)$ number of supply children of type~$x$. \end{itemize} \end{proposition}